Are you bleeding and wondering if you are having a miscarriage after IVF?

 In situations where there is no obvious underlying cause, we don’t always know why it happens.

-How does IVF decrease miscarriage?
+does IVF decrease The Risk?

 IVF can decrease the risk of miscarriage through the use of preimplantation genetic testing.